Gravimetry: Relative gravimeters

-The largest component of the signal recorded by a superconducting gravimeter is the tidal gravity of the sun and moon acting at the station.
+The largest component of the signal recorded by a SG is the tidal gravity of the Sun and Moon acting at the station.
 This is roughly ±1000 } (nanometers per second squared) at most locations.
-"SGs", as they are called, can detect and characterize earth tides, changes in the density of the atmosphere, the effect of changes in the shape of the surface of the ocean, the effect of the atmosphere's pressure on the earth, changes in the rate of rotation of the earth, oscillations of the earth's core, distant and nearby seismic events, and more.
+SGs can detect and characterize Earth tides, changes in the density of the atmosphere, the effect of changes in the shape of the surface of the ocean, the effect of the atmosphere's pressure on the Earth, changes in the rate of rotation of the Earth, oscillations of the Earth's core, distant and nearby seismic events, and more.

-Many broadband, three axis, seismometers in common use are sensitive enough to track the sun and moon.
+Many of the broadband three-axis seismometers in common use are sensitive enough to track the Sun and Moon.
 When operated to report acceleration, they are useful gravimeters.
-Because they have three axes, it is possible to solve for their position and orientation, by either tracking the arrival time and pattern of seismic waves from earthquakes, or by referencing them to the sun and moon tidal gravity.
+Because they have three axes, it is possible to solve for their position and orientation, by either tracking the arrival time and pattern of seismic waves from earthquakes, or by referencing them to the Sun and Moon tidal gravity.

-Recently, the SGs, and broadband three axis seismometers operated in gravimeter mode, have begun to detect and characterize the small gravity signals from earthquakes.
+Recently, the SGs, and broadband three-axis seismometers operated in gravimeter mode, have begun to detect and characterize the small gravity signals from earthquakes.
 These signals arrive at the gravimeter at the speed of light, so have the potential to improve earthquake early warning methods.
 There is some activity to design purpose-built gravimeters of sufficient sensitivity and bandwidth to detect these prompt gravity signals from earthquakes.
-Not just the magnitude 7+ events, but also the smaller, much more frequent, events.

-Newer MEMS gravimeters, atom gravimeters – MEMS gravimeters offer the potential for low cost arrays of sensors.
-MEMS gravimeters are currently variations on spring type accelerometers where the motions of a tiny cantilever or mass are tracked to report acceleration.
-Much of the research is focussed on different methods of detecting the position and movements of these small masses.
-In Atom gravimeters, the mass is a collection of atoms.
+Newer MEMS gravimeters, atom gravimeters, offer the potential for low-cost arrays of sensors.
+MEMS gravimeters are currently variations on spring-type accelerometers where the motions of a tiny cantilever or mass are tracked to report acceleration.
+Much of the research is focused on different methods of detecting the position and movements of these small masses.
+In atom gravimeters, the mass is a collection of atoms.